gvwilson/thirdbit/teaching/community.md

 we teach best when we are teaching with other people, and the best way to achieve that is to build a community.

-A framework in which to think about how to do this is _[situated learning](gloss.html#situated-learning)_, which focuses on how _[legitimate peripheral participation](gloss.html#legitimate-peripheral-participation)_ leads to people becoming members of a _[community of practice](gloss.html#community-of-practice)_.
+A framework in which to think about doing this is _[situated learning](gloss.html#situated-learning)_, which focuses on how _[legitimate peripheral participation](gloss.html#legitimate-peripheral-participation)_ leads to people becoming members of a _[community of practice](gloss.html#community-of-practice)_.